iiivanpopov/lery/README.md

-# LightQuery
+# Lery

-LightQuery is a lightweight TypeScript library for managing cached asynchronous data queries, inspired by SWR.
+Lery is a lightweight TypeScript library for managing cached asynchronous data queries, inspired by SWR.
 It provides a simple API for fetching, caching, and subscribing to data updates, making it ideal for state management in modern web applications.

 ## Features